M. M. Kalburgi: Idol worship controversy

 In June 2014, addressing a seminar on Anti-superstition Bill in Bangalore, Kalburgi cited U. R. Ananthamurthy's 1996 book Bethale Puje Yake Kuradu, ("Why nude-worship is wrong") in which the writer narrated his childhood experience of urinating on idols as an experiment to see whether there would be divine retribution.
-This led to protests from the right-wing groups, Vishva Hindu Parishad, Bajrang Dal and Sri Ram Sena against both the writers.
+Some people misinterpreted it as being against idolatry in Hinduism.
+Following which a case was registered on the basis of a private complaint by an individual against Kalburgi for hurting religious sentiments. and leading to protests from the right-wing groups, Vishva Hindu Parishad, Bajrang Dal and Sri Ram Sena against both the writers.

 Assassination

 Having faced death threats previously, Kalburgi had demanded security from the ruling Indian National Congress government of Karnataka, but had not been provided with it initially.
-On having had "special protection" for a few days, he requested the police to have them removed in August 2015.
-On the morning of 20 August 2013 another activist for scientific understanding, Narendra Dabholkar, was gunned down by shots to the head and chest fired at point blank range by two men who immediately escaped on a motorcycle.
+On having had "special protection" for a few days, he requested the police to have that removed in August 2015.
+On the morning of 20 August 2013 another activist for scientific understanding, Narendra Dabholkar, was gunned down by shots to his head and chest fired at point blank range by two men who escaped on a motorcycle.

 On 30 August 2015, two men on a motorcycle came to the residence of Kalburgi in the Kalyan Nagar locality of Dharwad and knocked on his door.
-Kalburgi's wife Umadevi answered the door to the two men, who posed as students of Kalburgi.
+Kalburgi's wife Umadevi answered the door, and the two men posed as students of Kalburgi.
 She went inside to fetch coffee for them, but at 8:40 a.m.
 IST, one of the men fired two rounds at point blank range, striking Kalburgi's chest and forehead, while the other waited outside keeping the motorcycle running.
 Immediately following the shooting the assassins fled the scene on the motorcycle.
 An ambulance was called and attempts were made to resuscitate Kalburgi.
 He was first taken to a private hospital and then to the District Civil Hospital of Dharwad, where the doctors declared that he had died en route.
 His body was cremated in Dharwad on 31 August.